Frederick Chamier: Life

 He also wrote nautical novels somewhat in the style of Marryat, including The Unfortunate Man (1835), Ben Brace, the Last of Nelson's Agamemnons (1836), The Arethusa (1837), Jack Adams, the Mutineer (1838), The Spitfire (1840), Tom Bowling (1841), a trilogy Count Konigsmark (1845) and Jack Malcolm's Log (1846).
 In addition, he continued William James's Naval History and wrote some books of travel.

 Chamier invested heavily in the railways.
 In 1845 alone was a director of several companies, notably the Fampoux and Hazebrouck, the Paris and Lyon, the Cambridge and Lincoln Extension, the ruinous Northampton and Cambridge, and the Rugby and Worcester.

 He had been in Paris during the revolution of February 1848, and published an account of that period under the title A Review of the French Revolution of 1848, in which he depicted the main personages taking part in the events.

 Chamier held for some time an official post abroad, but retired to Warrior Square, St Leonards-on-Sea, where he died on 29 October 1870 after a lingering illness, survived by his wife.
 The couple are buried in Hastings Cemetery.
 He had married in 1832 Elizabeth, daughter of the late John Soane, of Chelsea, and granddaughter of the celebrated Sir John Soane..
 His wife, Elizabeth died in 1879.
 The couple's only child, Eliza Maria Chamier, first married Captain Frederick Crewe, and on his death married Somerset Gough-Calthorpe, 7th Baron Calthorpe.

 Frederick Chamier laid claim to being descended from the 17th-century French Huguenot politician Daniel Chamier.

+Family

+Frederick Chamier I married Elisabeth Soane on 30 April 1832, Esher, Surrrey.
+Together Chamier and Soane had one child a daughter Eliza Mary Chamier.
+Eliza Mary Chamier married twice: Frederick Crewe (died: 1858) on 24th January 1854 Naples, who was Captain 17th Regiment of Madras Native Infantry; and Somerset John, 7th Baron Calthorpe (23 January 1831 - 16 November 1912) who she married on 28 January 1862.

+Frederick Chamier I was the son of an Anglo-Indian official, John Ezechial Chamier née Deschamps and his wife Georgiana Grace Burnaby, daughter of Vice-Admiral Sir William Burnaby.
+The family home was in Grosvenor Place, London.